 That’s right; today’s youngest workers are very serious about retirement savings and personal investments.
 They are doing a lot of things right, and they have a lot to teach their elders about steps one can take to help secure a sound financial future.

-But it is precisely because of these facts that Millennials appreciate the importance of financial planning, several experts say.
-Most Millennials don’t expect to receive Social Security, and they know that when it comes to saving for retirement, the buck stops with them.
+But it is precisely because of these facts that mllennials appreciate the importance of financial planning, several experts say.
+Most millennials don’t expect to receive Social Security, and they know that when it comes to saving for retirement, the buck stops with them.

 • Millennials surveyed devote an average of 22 percent of their take-home earnings to saving and another 18 percent to investing.
-That compares to 12 percent and 11 percent respectively for Baby Boomers.
-(Again, to be fair, Baby Boomers may be likely to have more financial obligations).
+That compares to 12 percent and 11 percent respectively for baby boomers.
+(Again, to be fair, boomers may be likely to have more financial obligations).

 Very much in step with the findings of the BlackRock study was the recent 15th Annual Transamerica Retirement Study, published by the nonprofit Transamerica Center for Retirement Studies.